wfn Web Function First draft

 array of objects

 Optional.
 A list of specific ERROR_CODE that can be returned by this endpoint.
 Note that clients SHOULD only refer to this list if an endpoint uses the error_triple flag.
-See Error Triple for more information.
+See error for more information.

 arguments